Unveiling clean two-dimensional discrete time crystals on a digital quantum computer: Results for a heavy-hexagonal lattice of qubits

-In Figs.~\ref{fig:L133_mps_snap}a-f, we show the spatial distribution of error-mitigated $\langle \hat{Z}_{j}(t) \rangle$ at $t/T=2$, 16, 24, 32, and 40 obtained using {\torino} for the $L=133$ system with the parameter $(\theta_{x},\theta_{z})=(0.9\pi,0.5\pi)$.
-These results are compared with those obtained by the MPS method in Figs.~\ref{fig:L133_mps_snap}g-l.
-Here, we initialise the state $|\psi(0)\rangle$ as a product state with all qubits set to $|0\rangle$, representing the fully polarised state.
-As shown in Fig.~\ref{fig:comp_fm}c, we also observe a longer-period oscillation in the averaged magnetisation $\langle \avg{Z}(t) \rangle$ upon introducing non-zero $\theta_{z}$, implying the emergence of a DTQC, despite the initial state differing from that used elsewhere in this study.
-Interestingly, the period of this oscillation closely resembles that observed in Fig.~\ref{fig:L133_peps}b, where the initial state is set differently.
+In Figs.~\ref{fig:L133_mps_snap}a-\ref{fig:L133_mps_snap}f, we show the spatial distribution of the error-mitigated magnetisation $\langle \hat{Z}_{j}(t) \rangle$ at $t/T=2$, 16, 24, 32, and 40, obtained using {\torino} for the $L=133$ system with the parameter $(\theta_{x},\theta_{z})=(0.9\pi,0.5\pi)$.
+Here, the same error mitigation protocol as defined in Eq.~(4) of the main text is employed, except that the denominator on the right hand side of Eq.~(4) is replaced by the spatial average of the magnetisation over the entire system.
+These results are compared with those obtained using the MPS method in Figs.~\ref{fig:L133_mps_snap}g-\ref{fig:L133_mps_snap}l.
+The initial state $|\psi(0)\rangle$ is prepared as a product state with all qubits set to $|0\rangle$, representing a fully polarised state.
+As shown in Fig.~\ref{fig:comp_fm}c, we also observe a longer-period oscillation in the averaged magnetisation $\langle \avg{Z}(t) \rangle$ upon introducing non-zero $\theta_{z}$, indicating an IM-DTC response, despite the initial state differing from that used elsewhere in this study.
+Interestingly, the period of this oscillation closely resembles that observed in Figs.~\ref{fig:L133_peps}b and \ref{fig:L133_peps_en}b, where the initial state is set differently.
 Furthermore, we find in Fig.~\ref{fig:comp_fm}c that the error-mitigated data are in good agreement with the results of MPS over 40-time steps.

 Now, it is interesting to investigate the nature of the time-evolved state at characteristic times.
 As shown in Fig.~\ref{fig:comp_fm}c, the nodes of the longer-period oscillation occur at $t/T\simeq14$ and slightly beyond $40$, which are similar to those observed in Fig.~\ref{fig:L133_peps_en}b.
 At times near these nodes, specifically $t/T=16$ and $40$ as shown in Figs.~\ref{fig:L133_mps_snap}i and \ref{fig:L133_mps_snap}l, respectively, we observe that the time-evolved state $|\psi(t)\rangle$ exhibits a Neel-like structure in the MPS simulations.
 Even in {\torino}, we observe, at least partially, a similar Neel-like structure, as shown in Figs.~\ref{fig:L133_mps_snap}c and \ref{fig:L133_mps_snap}f.
 Conversely, at times near the antinodes, such as $t/T=2$, $24$, and $32$ shown in Figs.~\ref{fig:L133_mps_snap}g, \ref{fig:L133_mps_snap}j, and \ref{fig:L133_mps_snap}k, respectively, the time-evolved state $|\psi(t)\rangle$ exhibits a ferromagnetic (FM)-like structure in the MPS simulations.
 Similarly, in {\torino}, we observe a comparable FM-like structure, albeit partially, as shown in Figs.~\ref{fig:L133_mps_snap}a, \ref{fig:L133_mps_snap}d, and \ref{fig:L133_mps_snap}e.